ec1oud/nettebook/kanban.md

 - [x] kanban treeviews are missing edit notifications and can be temporarily out of sync
 - [x] automatically check tasks when moved to the done column
+- [x] saving resources to doc dir instead of the resource dir

 # research